aws-greengrass/aws-greengrass-shadow-manager/README.md

 ## AWS Greengrass Shadow Manager

-This is an AWS GreengrassV2 Component that handles offline device shadow document storage and synchronization to the IoT Device Shadow Service.
+This is an AWS GreengrassV2 Component that handles offline device shadow document storage and synchronization to the AWS IoT Device Shadow Service.

 ## FAQ